Start Here

 How Posts Are Organized

-To make the site usable (and compliant with reporting requirements), posts are also organized by subject categories aligned with Washington State’s required areas of instruction.
+To make the site usable (and compliant with reporting requirements), posts are also organized by series and subject tags aligned with Washington State’s required areas of instruction.

 A single post may live in one category while touching many subjects.
 Categories are organizational tools, not labels on a child’s learning.